 |First Semester||Credits||Second Semester||Credits|

-|Methods and Theory in Global and International Studies||6||Multiculturalism in the Contemporary World||3|
+|Methods and Theory in Global and International Studies||6||Global Migration||6|

-|Critical Thinking and Problem Solving||6||Global Security||3|
+|Critical Thinking and Problem Solving||6||Global Security||6|

-|Negotiation: Theory and Practice||9||International Organizations and Trade||9|
+|Negotiation: Theory and Practice||6||International Organizations and Trade||6|

 |Third Semester||Credits||Fourth Semester||Credits|

-Through an integrated learning experience, the aim of the Masters is to produce a new breed of professionals who are fluent in the global languages of business, negotiation, politics, economics, and culture.
+Through an integrated learning experience, the aim of this degree is to produce a new breed of professionals who are fluent in the global languages of business, negotiation, politics, economics, and culture.
 This fluency and the associated analytical capacity should allow graduates to pursue careers in the private and public sectors, non-profits, and academia, and allow them to freely move between those sectors as their careers evolve.
 They will learn to think critically and plan negotiations strategies that best suit different kinds of international issues and problems in relation to business and global trade, are able to understand corporate ethics and social responsibility and how political and economic environments have made these strategic concerns of the global firm.
 The curricula offers a mix of practicums and theoretical courses.
 It prepares its graduates to work successfully in any modern organization, whether geared to business or public/social service.
-Unlike the traditional Master’s in Business Administration, the PIMN does not attempt to address all conceivable aspects of the typical for-profit enterprise.
-It includes an emphasis in the administration of not-for-profit organizations, and focuses on the core disciplines of every modern organization plus the single most important skill demanded by senior managers in all modern organizations: negotiation, These aspects are taught by comparatively few traditional MBA programs.
+Unlike the traditional Master in Business Administration, the PIMN does not attempt to address all conceivable aspects of the typical for-profit enterprise.
+It includes an emphasis in the administration of not-for-profit organizations, and focuses on the core disciplines of every modern organization plus the single most important skill demanded by senior managers in all modern organizations: negotiation.
+These aspects are taught by comparatively few traditional MBA programs.

 Core disciplines that every manager must master are: Finance, Marketing and Advertising, Human Resources, and Negotiation.
 The first two of these are invariably major components in the curriculum of every school of business in the world.
 The third, Human Resources, is likely to comprise a comparatively minor portion of the typical business school’s curriculum, but is given more attention in the PIMN in light of the growing recognition of the importance of hiring, training and retaining high-performing members of today’s highly mobile workforce.
 The fourth discipline, Negotiation, is given some attention at the best business schools of the world, but is largely ignored by most business schools.